 Motor bike rider in Abuja transporting detergents, signaling grassroot trade and distribution networks.
 Photographer: Samuel Okocha/234Digest

-Infrastructure gap and investment budgeting
+Infrastructure financing gap and investment budgeting

-“Achieving a trillion-dollar economy requires a more aggressive expansion,” she said, pointing to the need for large-scale infrastructure investment.
+Achieving a trillion-dollar economy requires a more aggressive expansion,” she said, pointing to the need for large-scale infrastructure investment.

-She noted that Nigeria would need more than a century to mobilise the estimated $300 billion infrastructure requirement at current public funding levels.
+According to her, Nigeria would need more than a century to mobilise the estimated $300 billion infrastructure requirement at current public funding levels.

 To bridge the gap, the government is introducing “Investment Budgeting,” a framework designed to de‑risk projects and attract private capital at three to five times the scale of public spending.
 A $100 billion pool, she noted, could generate $278 billion to $400 billion in output.